daverbj/finarb-assignment/README.md

-# finarb-assignment

-#Instruction to run this project
+# Instruction to run this project

 ## Using Docker
 git clone https://github.com/daveai/finarb-assignment.git